 No matter when your child begins sleeping in their toddler bed, you want to make sure they’re safe.
 Since there are so many different types of beds on the market, it can be overwhelming to sort through them all.

 To help you pick the perfect bed for your little one, here are six important factors to consider.

 Your child’s safety is of utmost importance.
 So, before you buy a toddler bed, make sure it has safety features such as rails on multiple sides of the bed and a low profile.
 With these features in place, your child is less likely to roll out of bed in the middle of the night.

 You’ll also want to make sure your child’s mattress fits well in the frame of the toddler bed.
 It should be snug, eliminating any gaps where your child could get trapped.

-In addition, check that the mattress is supported.
+Speaking of mattresses, it’s important to ensure that the mattress is supported.
 You want a bed with slats, cross wires, or something similar to hold up the mattress.

 Also, the mattress shouldn’t rest only on the edges of the bed.
 If your child rocks or rolls around too much, the mattress could fall without proper support.

 When choosing a toddler bed, you’ll also want to know the materials used during manufacturing — both the wood and the stains and finishes.
 Some beds are made of 100% hardwood, like walnut or oak, while others are made of softwood, like pine or poplar.

 Hardwoods are the preferred material, due to their durability and safety.
 However, they can be heavy and tend to be the most expensive.
 Softwoods are a good alternative.
 They are less expensive and considerably lighter but can be easier to scratch.

 Other cribs are made from composite materials, such as fiberboard, plywood, or particleboard.
 Although these are generally less expensive, you need to be wary of Volatile Organic Compounds (VOCs), like in formaldehyde glues, as well as lead and phthalates.